zykhoo/zykhoo.github.io/_includes/services.md

       AI Singapore Symposium on The Right to Work, Learn, Own & Choose.
     </a>
     <br>
     This symposium brought together participants from academia, industry, and government, to discuss the effects of AI on our capabilities as humans to work, learn, own, and choose.
-We had four talks from distinguished speakers ​Prof. Jungpil Hahn, ​Prof. Ashok K. Goel, Prof. Luke Zettlemoyer, Dr Nancy F. Chen, and Dr. Djallel Bouneffouf, and a panel session moderated by Prof. Simon Chesterman.
+We had five talks from distinguished speakers ​Prof. Jungpil Hahn, ​Prof. Ashok K. Goel, Prof. Luke Zettlemoyer, Dr Nancy F. Chen, and Dr. Djallel Bouneffouf, and a panel session moderated by Prof. Simon Chesterman.
 These acted as a platform to identify new risks and opportunities as AI increasingly mediates processes in our daily lives.
     </figcaption>
   </figure>
 </div>